 With a mandate to lead, advocate, define and deliver, the Ontario Crafts Council is anything but stationary and fixed.
 It’s an organic organization that adapts, evolves and responds to the needs of its members and its audiences.
 A standard, fixed or typical logo wouldn’t serve the open and fluid nature of the Ontario Crafts Council.
 Therefore, we proposed a dynamic identity, one made up of variable elements to signal its diverse offerings and evolving nature.

 The comprehensive system we developed for Craft Ontario included brand guidelines, advertising and event standard, as well as a reimagined website unifying backend systems (CMS, eStore, subscriptions, event registrations, membership maintenance, CRM, newsletters, eblasts and galleries) and frontend user experiences with maximized technologies.

 We developed a website that did justice to Craft Ontario being a comprehensive, inclusive and multi-faceted organization.
 It not only expressed outwardly the elements of their new brand but also became a significant operational tool for their organization by reducing staff and volunteer workloads and incorporating tools and resources for members and non-members alike.Visit website

 When it came to implementing the new brand in Craft Ontario’s Gallery and Shop, a big focus was how best to brand the large window on the store front.
-We wanted to ensure that you could still see clearly in to the Gallery from the street so we created a decal using the outline of the new mark that passers by could see through.
+To ensure there was a clear view into the Gallery from the street, we created a decal using the outline of the new mark that passers-by could see through.
 We then used the walls in the interior to showcase the various iterations of the mark.